NicholasWharton/Secure-Password-Manager/README.md

+(Tunnel Version Security)

+This version which is being worked on connects the server and client with a single session where all messages are encrypted.
+This encryption is handled by sharing a symmetric key using RSA public key encryption at the start of each session.

 Future Changes to Make:

 1. Add signatures to provide accountability to messages.

+2. Add salting to the encryption workflow for passwords before sent and stored.

+Changes made on 2/27/24:

+1. Started working on the clientTunnel.py and serverTunnel.py version of the program to use a single session rather than reestablishing the socket connection for every message.
+Then a symmetric session key can be generated to encrypt all messages being sent between the client and server.

 Changes made on 1/16/24:

 1. Fixed Display Service page to deal with the invalid key input that is 16 bytes.
 Also fixed the text boxes to reset upon update.

-2. Centered the elements on the page horizontally\
+2. Centered the elements on the page horizontally

 3. Added floodserver() functionality to pmclientGUI2.py